RomanGleizer/RomanGleizer/README.md

 Welcome to my profile on GitHub!

 - 👋 My name is Roman!
-- 👀 I'm a backend ASP.NET developer and an aspiring 1C developer
+- 👀 I'm a 1C developer